The New Rules of War: How America Can Win--Against Russia, China, and Other Threats - Paperback

 An Economist Book of the Year 2019

-Some of the principles of warfare are ancient, others are new, but all described in The New Rules of War will permanently shape war now and in the future.
-By following them Sean McFate argues, we can prevail.
+Some of the principles of warfare are ancient, others are new, but all described in The New Rules of War will permanently shape conflict now and in the future.
+By following them Sean McFate argues, we can prevail in this era of unconventional warfare.
 But if we do not, terrorists, rogue states, and others who do not fight conventionally will succeed--and rule the world.

 The New Rules of War is an urgent, fascinating exploration of war--past, present and future--and what we must do if we want to win today from an 82nd Airborne veteran, former private military contractor, and professor of war studies at the National Defense University.